Research output per year

 Students interested in pursuing doctoral research projects in philosophical bioethics, experimental bioethics, or medical law are more than welcome to contact me to discuss their ideas.

-His research is situated at the intersections of bioethics, philosophy, medical law, moral psychology, cognitive science, and health policy.
+His research is situated at the intersections of bioethics, law, philosophy, cognitive science, moral psychology, and health policy.

-In terms of medical law, Jonathan has published on experimental jurisprudence, the tensions between capacity law, mental health law, and human rights law, racial justice and drug laws, the regulation of biomedical research and new and emerging medicinal products and devices, international abortion legislation, physician assisted dying and euthanasia, and the roles of the Court of Protection and the High Court in cases involving vulnerable individuals and children.
+In law, Jonathan has published on experimental jurisprudence, human rights law, mental health law, racial (in)justice and international drug law, the regulation of biomedical research and new and emerging biotechnologies, international abortion legislation, physician assisted dying and euthanasia, and the roles of the Court of Protection and the High Court in cases involving vulnerable individuals and children.

 Jonathan is Editor-in-Chief of Clinical Ethics, member of the Editorial Board for BMC Medical Ethics, and co-editor of the “Experimental Philosophy: Bioethics” section of PhilPapers.